BenoitDelec/FadalBazooka.github.io/index.md

 | Ireland | +0.26 | +0.23 | 99% |
 | Canada | +0.13 | - | - |

+From this table, some insights can be gathered :

+Irish speakers are the ones showing the most positive sentiments about same-sex marriage (with a significance of 99%), followed by Australians and Americans.
+Overall, it is interesting to note that on average, between 2015 and 2020, none of them are expressing negative sentiments on average.
+However, it does not mean that all speaker have positive opinions on this topic, it might actually differ between years and events.

 {% include interactive_legend.html %}